AIA Connecticut Committees

 Focuses on code related issues as well as the performance of building materials for systems.

 Promotes the chapter’s involvement in sustainable and energy-related issues and educates its architect members in environmental matters.
+It promotes the role of architects in mitigating environmental damage.

 Sponsors professional development programs to aid AIA members in fulfilling their Continuing Education requirements and to broaden their knowledge of practice, business and technological issues.